opengood-aio/py-ml-plot/README.md

             * `step` parameter
                 * Spacing between values
                 * Value of `0.25` is added for spacing
+* The prediction logic implemented in the `preodict` lambda is executed, and the result is assigned to `y_pred`, containing the predictions
 * `contourf` function from the Matplotlib library is used for creating filled contour plots
     * It visualizes 3D data in 2D by drawing filled contours representing